 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

-- For women, tell your caregiver if you know or think you might be pregnant.
+- Tell your caregiver if you think you might be pregnant.

 The day of your procedure:

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

-- If you take calcium supplements, you may be told not to take them the day of your DXA scan.
+- You may be told not to take calcium supplements the day of your DXA scan.

-- You will need to remove any metal that is near the body area being scanned.
+- Remove any metal that is near the body area being scanned.
 This includes jewelry, clothing with zippers, coins, body piercings, or an underwire bra.

 What will happen: